frankframework/frankframework/Docker.md

 ## Non-root

 This image runs Tomcat as a separate user `tomcat:tomcat` with `UID=1000` and `GID=1000`.
 To ensure correct file permissions, by default the root user sets the file permissions on startup after which Tomcat is started using `gosu` to step down to `tomcat`.
-For setups with a large number of files, setting the permissions reduces startup performance, see [Permissions](#Permissions) to set the file permissions during build.
+For setups with a large number of files, setting the permissions reduces startup performance, see [Permissions](#Permissions) to set the file permissions during build and skip the step during container startup.

+These actions are handled by the [/entrypoint.sh](docker/appserver/Tomcat/src/entrypoint.sh) and [/setPermissions.sh](docker/appserver/Tomcat/src/setPermissions.sh) scripts, replacing or modifying these scripts or changing the ENTRYPOINT of the image might result in incorrect file permissions being set or Tomcat running as `root`.